mxconda/mxconda.github.io/index.md

 ## Focus

-- the latest versions of rapidly developed programs - for easy testing and quick feedback loop, and
+- the latest versions of rapidly developed programs - for quick feedback loop, and
 - open-source programs that otherwise may be hard to install

 ## MXconda is